nathants/aws-exec/readme.md

 ## why

-building services on lambda should be easy and fun.
+so you can just ship services on aws.

 ## what